Skip to main content

 Who will inspect your business?

-Our Environmental Health Officers or Food Safety Officers have the right to inspect food premises at all reasonable hours.
+The regulations made under the Food Safety Act 1990 aim to make sure all food offered to the public is safe to eat.
+Our Public Health officers are responsible for checking Food Safety and Hygiene in line with the act.
+They have the right to inspect food premises at all reasonable hours.
 They do not have to make an appointment.
 They will carry out routine inspections or may visit as a result of a complaint.
 Premises may be inspected as often as once every six months if the product produced or handled is "high risk".
 Some small retailers may only be inspected once every five years.

 Inspectors can take samples, photographs and inspect records.